Harmonym/security-lab-time-for-agents/docs/docs/lab-1-sdl-instructions.md

 ### Security Development Lifecycle (SDL) agent instructions

-If using [GitHub Copilot](https://learn.microsoft.com/azure/ai-services/openai/how-to/function-calling){:target="_blank"}, you can apply these instuctions at the [user level](https://docs.github.com/en/copilot/how-tos/configure-custom-instructions/add-personal-instructions){:target="_blank"} or include them as part of [repository isntructions](https://docs.github.com/en/copilot/how-tos/configure-custom-instructions/add-repository-instructions?tool=vscode){:target="_blank"}.
+If using <a href="https://learn.microsoft.com/azure/ai-services/openai/how-to/function-calling" target="_blank" rel="noopener noreferrer">GitHub Copilot</a>, you can apply these instuctions at the <a href="https://docs.github.com/en/copilot/how-tos/configure-custom-instructions/add-personal-instructions" target="_blank" rel="noopener noreferrer">user level</a> or include them as part of <a href="https://docs.github.com/en/copilot/how-tos/configure-custom-instructions/add-repository-instructions?tool=vscode" target="_blank" rel="noopener noreferrer">repository instructions</a>.

 Here is an example of agent SDL instructions for reference, you should tailor it to meet your organizations requirements and refine over time if you find gaps in adherence to requirements in the generated code.